siliconharborlabs/generator-jhipster/generators/server/templates/src/main/docker/config/_README.md

 # Central configuration sources details

 <%_ if (serviceDiscoveryType === 'eureka') { _%>
-The JHipster-Registry will use the following directories as its configuration source :
+The StackStack-Registry will use the following directories as its configuration source :
 - localhost-config : when running the registry in docker with the jhipster-registry.yml docker-compose file
 - docker-config : when running the registry and the app both in docker with the app.yml docker-compose file
 <%_ } _%>